stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `picture 2`

-Opens the file browser to let you choose a picture to add to Annie Wan’s listing in the app.
+A file browser will be opened to let you choose a picture to add to Annie Wan’s listing in the app.
 ![15_pic_window](images/UG/15_pic_window.png)

-Updates Annie Wan's profile picture in SociaLite.
+Annie Wan's profile picture will be updated in SociaLite.
 ![15_pic_ui](images/UG/15_pic_ui.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find Alex` followed by `picture 1`

-Opens the file browser to let you change the profile picture for Alex Yeoh’s listing in the app.
+The file browser will be opened to let you change the profile picture for Alex Yeoh’s listing in the app.
 </div>

 <br>

 ### Share a contact card: `share INDEX` <a name="share"></a>

-Copies the contact card of the specified person to the system clipboard.
-The user can paste the plain text in an email or text message and forward the contact card to others thereafter.
+This command copies the contact card of the specified person to the system clipboard.
+You can paste the plain text in an email or text message and forward the contact card to others thereafter.

-Alternatively, the user can click on the "Share" button at the top-right hand corner of the contact card that he/she would like to share instead of entering the command.
+Alternatively, you can click on the "Share" button at the top-right hand corner of the contact card that you would like to share instead of entering the command.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `share INDEX`
-* Copies the contact card of the person at the specified `INDEX` to the system clipboard.
+* The contact card of the person at the specified `INDEX` will be copied to the system clipboard.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>